microsoft/promptflow/examples/flows/chat/use_tools_with_chat_models/README.md

 This flow covers how to use the LLM tool chat API in combination with external functions to extend the capabilities of GPT models.

-`tools` is an optional parameter in the <a href='https://platform.openai.com/docs/api-reference/chat/create' target='_blank'>Chat Completion API</a> which can be used to provide tool specifications.
+`tools` is an optional parameter in the <a href='https://platform.openai.com/docs/api-reference/chat/create' target='_blank'>Chat Completion API</a> which can be used to provide function specifications.
 The purpose of this is to enable models to generate function arguments which adhere to the provided specifications.
-Note that the API will not actually execute any tool calls.
-It is up to developers to execute tool calls using model outputs.
+Note that the API will not actually execute any function calls.
+It is up to developers to execute function calls using model outputs.

-If the `tools` parameter is provided then by default the model will decide when it is appropriate to use one of the tools.
-The API can be forced to use a specific tool by setting the `tool_choice` parameter to `{"type": "function", "function": {"name": "<insert-function-name>"}}`.
-The API can also be forced to not use any tool by setting the `tool_choice` parameter to `"none"`.
-If a tool is used, the output will contain `"finish_reason": "tool_choice"` in the response, as well as a `tool_choice` object that has the name of the tool and the generated function arguments.
+Within the `tools` parameter, if the `functions` parameter is provided then by default the model will decide when it is appropriate to use one of the functions.
+The API can be forced to use a specific function by setting the `tool_choice` parameter to `{"type": "function", "function": {"name": "<insert-function-name>"}}`.
+The API can also be forced to not use any function by setting the `tool_choice` parameter to `"none"`.
+If a function is used, the output will contain `"finish_reason": "tool_calls"` in the response, as well as a `tool_calls` object that has the name of the function and the generated function arguments.
 You can refer to <a href='https://github.com/openai/openai-cookbook/blob/main/examples/How_to_call_functions_with_chat_models.ipynb' target='_blank'>openai sample</a> for more details.